DougSalt/gpg/paper/paper.md

 the code could be ported in entirety into NetLogo.
 There are java libraries available that mirror the functionality of PGP [@].
 However this has the limitation of precluding the rapid release cycle of encryption software once vulnerabilities have been discovered.

-Specifically designed for GNUPG - there might be other encryption packages out there.

-As mentioned this is still too complicated for non-technical users.
+The code, as it stands is specifically designed for GPG, and the arguments expected by GPG.
+It would not be difficult to write wrapper scripts for other encryption suites, and therefore reuse this code.
+This, of course is a security weakness and does provide an additional attack surface, whereby the code could be replaced by compromised versions of the encryption suite, but as explained earlier, this provides a "reasonable" level of security.

-This is susceptible to memory sniffing attacks, particularly memory freezing attacks (crashing the application or entire machine such as those found in privilege-raising attacks[@])).
+This package is susceptible to memory sniffing attacks, particularly memory freezing attacks (crashing the application or entire machine such as those found in privilege-raising attacks[@])).
 These can be mitigated by encrypting disk swap, but if the key is in the clear anywhere in memory, then there is always a chance that it can be obtained.
 This will always be a weakness of any encryption system that is computerised[^1].

+As mentioned this is still too complicated for non-technical users.
+However those users that deal with sensitive information have a duty to protect that data.
+If behooves them to understand the implications of not encrypting data, or making the effort to understand the basics of such encryption in order to use it safely and successfully.

+In conclusion, we have developed a portable encryption solution for NetLogo that can be tailored to the various security requirements of either institutions or individuals.
+This has been done with the minimum coding required in order to reduce an possibility of mistake, and using pre-existing standard software that can utilise existing encryption infrastructure.

 [^1]: And this is  why digital-rights management by way of encryption will always fail.
 Ha, ha, ha.